folutade/KnowThatYouAnointed/content/posts/the-party.md

 * In contrast to the dealer who sold his cousin fentanyl and the music labels who exploit rap music addicts, Lecrae shows love and empathy for the peers with whom he grew up, even though many of them eventually chose to gang bang, sell drugs, or profit from some other illegal and destructive activity.

-* Despite this love and empathy, Lecrae also seems to be genuinely disturbed as he implores us to “look at the damage” that his peers ccaused throughout their choices to profit from various illegal activity.
+* Despite this love and empathy, Lecrae also seems to be genuinely disturbed as he implores us to “look at the damage” that his peers caused through their choices to profit from various illegal activities.

 * It’s also notable that the phrase “What’s the damage?” is a way to ask how much someone has to pay for something, particularly for expensive shopping purchases or a restaurant bill.
-Hence, these peers have been doing physical, emotional, spiritual and financial “damage” to themselves and others so that they can get enough money to pay for the “damage” when they indulge themselves at a store or restaurant.
+Hence, these peers have been doing physical, emotional, spiritual, and financial “damage” to themselves and others so that they can get enough money to pay for the “damage” when they indulge themselves at a store or restaurant.

 {{< /details >}}